microsoft/msticpy/docs/source/getting_started/msticpyconfig.rst

 Specifying secrets as Key Vault secrets
 ---------------------------------------

-msticpy can read secret values from Key Vault for use with TI and other providers.
+*MSTICPy* can read secret values from Key Vault for use with TI and other providers.
 To use this you need to specify settings for your keyvault.